 Walking the team through the process and any new steps is crucial to a successful transition.
 Ensuring your staff is well-informed of changes, why you’re doing them, and the potential snares can help everyone feel more comfortable.

-How organizations are embracing integrated care
+How organizations are embracing integrated mental health services

 Integrated health is the future of funding.
 It’s one of the direct outcomes of the Medicaid 1115 waivers, it’s a primary outcome for certified community behavioral health centers (CCBHC), and it’s going to be something that insurance payers, Medicare, and Medicaid will require.
 The fact of the matter is, integrated care isn’t going to be optional at a certain point.